cronzilla/cronzilla/README.md

 # cronzilla
-Manage cron jobs like a Godzilla
+Manage cron jobs like a zilla